Bullet Hill School: Description and history

-The Bullet Hill School is located near the southern end of Southbury's Main Street Historic District, on the west side of Main Street (United States Route 6) a short way north of its junction with Old Waterbury Road.
+The Bullet Hill School is located near the southern end of Southbury's Main Street Historic District, on the West Side of Main Street (U.S. Route 6) a short way north of its Junction with Old Waterbury Road.
 It is a 2-1/2 story structure, built with load-bearing brick walls laid in Flemish bond and covered by a hip roof.
 At the center of the roof is a square belfry with round-arch louvered openings, capped by a projecting cornice, cupola, and weathervane.
 The main facade is five bays wide, with windows arranged symmetrically around the entrance.
 The entrance is sheltered by a late 19th-century Victorian hood, with heavy scrolled brackets and a pedimented gable.

 The school was built sometime in the late 18th century; the town is documented as having paid for repairs to the building in 1800.
 It was originally used as a schoolroom on the ground floor and a meeting space on the second floor.
 It served as a school until 1942, at which time the town decided to preserve it as a local historical monument.